Rab Butler

 Born into a family of academics and Indian administrators, Butler had a distinguished academic career before he entered Parliament in 1929.
 As a junior minister, he helped to pass the Government of India Act 1935.
 He strongly supported the appeasement of Nazi Germany in 1938 to 1939.

-Entering the Cabinet in 1941, he served as Education Minister (1941–1945) and oversaw the Education Act 1944).
+Entering the Cabinet in 1941, he served as President of the Board of Education (1941–1945) and oversaw the Education Act 1944.
 When the Conservatives returned to power in 1951, he served as Chancellor of the Exchequer (1951–1955), Home Secretary (1957–1962), First Secretary of State (1962–1963) and Foreign Secretary (1963–1964).

-Butler had an exceptionally long ministerial career and was one of only two British politicians (the other being John Simon, 1st Viscount Simon) to have served in three of the four Great Offices of State but never to have been Prime Minister for which he was passed over in 1957 and 1963.
+Butler had an exceptionally long ministerial career and was one of only two British politicians (the other being John Simon, 1st Viscount Simon) to have served in three of the four Great Offices of State, but not to have been prime minister for which he was passed over in 1957 and 1963.
 At the time, the Conservative leadership was decided by a process of private consultation, rather than by a formal vote.

-After retiring from politics in 1965, Butler was appointed Master of Trinity College, Cambridge.
+After retiring from politics in 1965, Butler was appointed Master of Trinity College, Cambridge and served until 1978.
+He died of colon cancer in 1982.

 Family background

 Butler's paternal family had a long and distinguished association with the University of Cambridge, dating back to his great-grandfather George Butler.
 His great-uncle Henry Montagu Butler was Master of Trinity College, Cambridge, and Dean of Gloucester, and his uncle Sir Geoffrey G. Butler, a Cambridge historian and Conservative MP for the university.
 His father was a Fellow and later Master of Pembroke College, Cambridge.

-His maternal grandfather, George Smith, was Principal of Doveton Boys College, Calcutta.
+Butler's maternal grandfather, George Smith, was Principal of Doveton Boys College, Calcutta.